ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 || echo "bsdtar - FAILS" > results.txt
 ```

-Here is the command to print the `cp` utility result in the log file:
+You would need the status of the `cp` call as well.
+Therefore, we should write it to the log file.
+Here is the command for that:
 ```
 cp -f ~/photo.tar.bz2 /d &&
 echo "cp - OK" >> results.txt ||
 echo "cp - FAILS" >> results.txt
 ```

-The single command should perform the backup operation.
-Therefore, we can combine the `bsdtar` and `cp` calls with the logical AND.
-Here is the result:
+Now we can combine the `bsdtar` and `cp` calls into a single command.
+The logical AND should connect these calls.
+The straightforward solution looks like this:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -cjf ~/photo.tar.bz2 ~/photo &&